-The air absorption coefficient, α , in nepers per metre, is calculated from Equations (A.1) to (A.5) hereafter.
-The frequency f, absolute temperature T, relative humidity h_r and atmospheric pressure p_s must be known.
+Values of the air absorption coefficient, α , in nepers per metre, are calculated from Formulae (A.1) to (A.5) hereafter.
+Values of the frequency f, absolute temperature T, relative humidity h_r and static pressure p_s shall be known.

 Symbols: